CacheGuard-OS

 Command Arguments

-There are 4 types of command arguments:
+There are four types of command arguments:

-- Scalar arguments like an IP address
+- Scalar arguments (for example, an IP address)

-- Keyword arguments like external
+- Keyword arguments (for example, external)

-on) or deactivate (value
+on) or deactivate (

-off) a sub configuration state.
-For instance, the
+off) a sub-configuration state.
+For example, the

 - add: adds an element to the end of a list.

-- raz: erases (empties) the list.
+- raz: clears (empties) the list.

-For instance, the
+For example, the

-ip route add 10.0.10.0 255.255.255.0 192.168.60.254 command, adds a route to the
+ip route add 10.0.10.0 255.255.255.0 192.168.60.254 command adds a route to

 10.0.10.0 255.255.255.0 via the

-192.168.60.254 gateway, to the list of static routes; the
+192.168.60.254 gateway to the list of static routes.
+The

-ip route del 10.0.10.0 255.255.255.0 192.168.60.254 command, removes that route, and the
+ip route del 10.0.10.0 255.255.255.0 192.168.60.254 command removes that route, and the

 Applying a Configuration